vmathmachine/Complex-Numbers/README.md

 The source code is heavily commented, and if you wanna look at it yourself, by all means! :)
 If you see something that doesn't quite make sense, you might be able to find more information on the wiki I wrote.

-This library has been successfully been tested on Windows 10 and Linux Mint (an Ubuntu based distro).
-I see no reason why it shouldn't run on Mac OS or on earlier (or later) versions of Windows, but cannot guarantee it will.
+This library has been tested and proven functional on Windows 10 and on Ubuntu 20.04/Mint 20.x.
+I see no reason why it shouldn't run on other versions of Windows and Linux, or on Mac OS, but I cannot guarantee it will.

 The latest version of Processing this has been tested on is Processing 3.5.4.
+Previous versions have been tested on Processing 4, so it should hopefully work there as well.

 This library does not depend on any other libraries, excluding of course the built-in java packages (such as java.lang and java.util).